-The Chemical Engineering program is structured to provide the necessary background in mathematics and basic sciences (chemistry, physics, and biology) with the intent of preparing our graduates for the 21st century.
+The Environmental Engineering program is structured to provide the necessary background in mathematics and basic sciences (chemistry, physics, and biology) with the intent of preparing our graduates for the 21st century.
 It includes a general education component consistent with the college and university requirements for the B.S. degree.
-Tables I-1 and I-2 in Appendix I list the Chemical Engineering curriculum and present details on the course and section size.
+Tables I-1 and I-2 in Appendix I list the Environmental Engineering courses and present details on the course and section size.